 Yet even with all the things that will not be well, in any ordinary sense, we will go on making a home that offers what shelter and hospitality it can, as long as we are able.

 My hope for those of you who are able to join me, a week from now, in the strange in-between space of these online encounters, is that it’s possible to offer you something of that hospitality, in the words we share with each other and the song that runs beneath them.

-You’ll find full details and booking information on the website for a school called HOME.
+For details of future Homeward Bound series and other courses and events, visit the website for a school called HOME.

 If you’d like to learn more about Charlie Davies’s work around clarity and teaching, visit his How To Be Clear website.